 Keyword generators are tools that provide keyword suggestions for paid and organic search marketing campaigns.
 Basing your search marketing campaigns on brainstorming and guesswork is a sure way to sabotage your results, so a keyword generator tool should be a big part of your keyword research strategy for PPC and SEO.

-Which is the best tool for keyword research for SEO in 2022? ›After trying out all the popular keyword research tools, we believe that SEMRush is the best keyword research tool and the #1 SEO toolkit in the market.
+After trying out all the popular keyword research tools, we believe that SEMRush is the best keyword research tool and the #1 SEO toolkit in the market.
 If you're looking for a free keyword research tool, then try out AnswerthePublic or Google Trends.

-Does Google have a free keyword search tool? ›Google Keyword Planner is a free keyword research tool.
+Google Keyword Planner is a free keyword research tool.
 However, keep in mind that unless you are already spending enough money in Google Ads campaigns, your search volume analysis is limited to ranges (rather than exact search volumes).

-How reliable is Google keyword planner? ›The truth is Google's Keyword Planner was never that accurate anyway.
+The truth is Google's Keyword Planner was never that accurate anyway.
 Numbers were always rounded up to the nearest thousand and they're only estimates anyway – not precise figures, making the Keyword Planner good for discerning estimates and giving you some steer on your keyword strategy.

 What are the 3 keyword selection principles for SEO? ›